steinbring/kb.jws.app/README.md

 # About Joe

-I am a web application engineer in Milwaukee.
+I am a web application engineer in Milwaukee, Wisconsin.